Eh Joe: Stage productions

-Gambon subsequently reprised the role in London and was due to appear at the Sydney Festival in January 2007 for a special Beckett Season but had to pull out due to personal reasons.
+Gambon subsequently reprised the role in London and was due to appear at the Sydney Festival in January 2007 for a special Beckett Season but had to pull out for personal reasons.
 He was replaced by Charles Dance.

 In July 2008 Egoyan's production played New York City with Wilton still as Voice, now joined by Liam Neeson as Joe.

-A less noteworthy staged interpretation was created by actor/director Cradeaux Alexander at the Kraine Theatre in his 2000 reworking which removed the old man completely from the proceedings, divided the woman's speech between three actresses and an actor leaving the audience to stand in as the beleaguered Joe.
+A more controversial staged interpretation was created by actor/director Cradeaux Alexander at the Kraine Theatre in 2000.
+His reworking removed the old man completely from the proceedings and divided the woman's speech between three actresses and an actor, leaving the audience to stand in as the beleaguered Joe.
 Among other things, the audience isn't Joe and doesn't share his history.
 Without him present to convey his guilt they are merely eavesdroppers.
 The performance also incorporated seventies disco music and male nudity.
-In interview, Alexander had this to say:
+In an interview, Alexander had this to say: